Dedicated Nursing Home Abuse Attorney in Charleston

 • Verbal/psychological abuse by staff members

-• Failure to prevent abuse by other residents
+• Failure to prevent abuse by other resident

 Because nursing home residents are typically medically vulnerable, undetected neglect or abuse can have catastrophic results.
 For example, bedsores might not sound serious, but left untreated they can lead to amputation, or even be fatal.
 Even dehydration can be fatal when it is extreme, and more moderate dehydration can mean worse medical outcomes for other illnesses or conditions.